When to use a Progressive Web App (PWA)

 Visit this selection of example PWAs to experience a few.
 Note how quickly they load.
-(Be aware that if you have the companion native app on your phone, it might launch rather than the PWA.)

 A hallmark of PWAs is that they are built to engage quickly -- before users become impatient and abandon an app.
 A PWA’s first load is fast, and the second is instantaneous when content is cached.

 Expanding basket of PWA capabilities